tldr-pages/tldr/pages/osx/shortcuts.md

 # shortcuts

-> Use the Terminal app to run shortcuts from command line instead from the Shortcuts app.
+> Use the Terminal app to run shortcuts from command-line instead from the `Shortcuts` app.
 > More information: <https://support.apple.com/guide/shortcuts-mac/run-shortcuts-from-the-command-line-apd455c82f02/mac>.

 - Run the specified shortcut (`Count holidays`):